Understanding the Multi-modal Prompts of the Pre-trained Vision-Language Model: Introduction

 In the vision branch, by probing the average attention distance, attention entropy and visualizing the attention of the $[cls]$ token, we observe that the prompts do not significantly alter the feature extraction process of the pre-trained model, which further supports the second working mechanism of prompts.
 Meanwhile, by examining the similarity heatmap of learned vision prompts, we find that the vision prompts resemble background features to the attention of the $[cls]$ token, \ie, the features that the $[cls]$ token did not pay attention to.
 Combining the experimental phenomena in contribution statistics, we find that the prompts can act as a \texttt{bridge} to enable the $[cls]$ token to focus on \texttt{background} features that it previously overlooked.
 Because the learned prompts are independent and not updated by the input features, we believe that visual prompts, similar to text prompts, also act as dataset bias, which is important to the alignment.

-Based on our findings, we propose a novel bias tuning that directly incorporates the learnable bias to each transformer block to validate the importance of the dataset bias.
-Comparative experiments demonstrate that bias tuning outperforms prompt tuning with the same number of parameters, particularly on datasets with limited category information, \ie, EuroSAT \cite{helber2019eurosat}.
-However, the drawbacks of directly learning bias are also evident, namely the limited design options for bias and the finite number of learnable parameters in each layer.
-In contrast, there is a wide variety of prompt options that can be added in each layer.
-To search for the optimal hyperparameter of the prompt for each dataset, we ablate on the number and layer of prompts.
-Bias tuning still falls slightly short compared to the optimal prompt configuration.
-However, for datasets with limited category information, the advantages of bias tuning remain highly evident.
+To validate our findings, we propose a novel bias tuning that directly incorporates the learnable bias to each transformer block to validate the importance of the dataset bias.
+Comparative experiments demonstrate that bias tuning outperforms prompt tuning with the same number of parameters.

 \textbf{Main Findings and Contributions:} (1) We probe to understand the working mechanism of the multi-modal prompts for the pre-trained vision-language model, conducting a series of extensive experiments from various perspectives, including alignment relevance, attention, attention distance, attention entropy, and visualization.
 Our findings show that the prompts mainly learn as the dataset bias.
-(2) Based on the findings, we propose a novel bias tuning that directly incorporates the learnable bias to each transformer block.
-Our bias tuning outperforms prompt tuning with the same number of parameters, particularly on datasets with limited category information, \ie, EuroSAT \cite{helber2019eurosat}.
+(2) We propose a novel bias tuning that directly incorporates the learnable bias to each transformer block to validate our finding.